 You can cancel a registration for transfer at any time by writing to Housing SA.

-All forms and fact sheet can be posted to you.
-Completed forms can be lodged in person at any Housing SA office or by post.
+All forms and fact sheets can be posted to you.

 If you need to transfer to another house or location urgently, you may not need to have been a tenant for three years.